The 2 DSO Calculation Formulas: Which One to Choose?

-Your DSO - for Days Sales Outstanding - is a key metric that calculates how long it takes for you to get paid.
+DSO formulas and calculations are easier to understand and apply, when we first understand what DSO exactly is.
+Your Days Sales Outstanding - is a key metric that calculates how long it takes for you to get paid.

-Days Sales Outstanding definition: the average number of days it takes for your outstanding invoice to be paid once it has been sent.
+Days Sales Outstanding is the average number of days it takes for your outstanding invoice to be paid once it has been sent, thus it is also known as days sales in accounts receivable

-There are two DSO calculation formulas: the simple method and the countback method.
+There are 2 DSO calculation formulas: the simple method and the countback method.
 The most accurate is the latter, but it is more time-consuming than the former.
-So keep reading to find out which is best for your business and why.
+So keep reading to find out:

-Check out free spreadsheet to calculate, interpret and improve your DSO!
+Check out free DSO calculator spreadsheet to calculate, interpret and improve your DSO!

 Simple DSO Formula (With Example).